runlikeforrestgump/emacs/README.md

 An alternative way of evaluating Emacs Lisp expressions interactively is to use Inferior Emacs Lisp mode, which provides an interface rather like Shell mode for evaluating Emacs Lisp expressions.
 To create an <code>*ielm*</code> buffer, which uses Inferior Emacs Lisp mode, type <code>M-x ielm</code>.

+<code>t</code> means true; <code>nil</code> means false.
+When you want to set a variable to a non-nil value, the convention is to use <code>t</code> as the non-nil value when all that matters is that the variable is non-nil.

+An association list, or alist for short, records a mapping from keys to values.
+It is a list of cons cells called associations: the CAR of each cons cell is the key, and the CDR is the associated value: <code>((KEY1 .
+VALUE1) (KEY2 .
+VALUE2) (KEY3 .
+VALUE3))</code>.

 # Customisation